FDISK(8) System Administration FDISK(8)

 AVAILABILITY

-The fdisk command is part of the util-linux package and is available
+The fdisk command is part of the util-linux package which can be